The most common sanitary products are disposable pads and tampons, which come in virtually any size and are suitable for any type of flow.

-To make sure reusable pads stay hygienic, cleaning them properly is very important.
-Provided they are correctly cleaned and dried properly, reusable pads will not need to be replaced for some 5 years or longer.
+To make sure reusable period pads stay hygienic, cleaning them properly is very important.
+If they are cleaned and dried properly, reusable pads will not need to be replaced for 5 years or longer.

-It’s best practice to soak reusable pads overnight in cold water with a small amount of hydrogen peroxide or tea tree oil mixed in.
+It’s best practice to soak reusable pads overnight in cold water.
+Add a small amount of hydrogen peroxide or tea tree oil.
 This will greatly decrease bloodstains.

 40 degrees is best.
-Any lower is not hot enough but higher temperatures can ‘set in’ bloodstains.
-Even then, bloodstains should fade vastly to a very pale browny red colour (which is mainly residual iron from our blood).
+Any lower is not hot enough, but higher temperatures can ‘set in’ bloodstains.
+Bloodstains should fade to a pale browny red colour (which is mainly residual iron from our blood).

 Can you Tumble Dry Reusable Pads?

 It depends on the pad, but when a pad IS tumble-dryer safe, you will have to use the lowest heat.
-Trade to Aid found that tumble drying would affect the structural integrity of the pad so we do not recommend it.
-It’s always best to air dry reusable pads in sunlight where possible, but the most important thing is drying them thoroughly and relatively quickly.
-Make sure they are bone dry before you put them away and use an airing cupboard if possible
+Trade to Aid found that tumble drying affects the structural integrity of the pad, so we do not recommend it.
+It’s best to air dry reusable pads in sunlight where possible.
+Dry them thoroughly and quickly if you can.
+Make sure they are bone dry before you put them away.
+Use an airing cupboard if possible.

 How Long Can You Use Reusable Pads?